Brett Williams (footballer, born 1987): Club career

 Williams was the third highest goalscorer in the Conference Premier in the 2013–14 season with 24 goals, and he remained with Aldershot for the 2014–15 season.

 On 12 June 2015, Williams joined League Two side Stevenage.
 In November 2015, he dropped back down into the National League, signing for Forest Green Rovers on a one-month loan.
 He made his debut as a substitute in a 2–0 home win over Altrincham on 28 November 2015.
 He returned to Stevenage at the end of his loan spell, but on 15 January 2016 re-joined Forest Green permanently after Stevenage had agreed to mutually terminate his contract.

 He went on to appear in the 2015–16 National League play-offs for Forest Green and scored the winning goal in a play-off semi-final first leg away win at Dover Athletic.
 He started the play-off final on 15 May 2016 against Grimsby Town at Wembley Stadium but ended up on the losing side.
 The next day on 16 May 2016 it was confirmed that he had been released.

 On 4 June 2016 Williams joined National League side Torquay United after agreeing terms with the club.
 After a season in which Williams' goals proved vital in saving United from relegation, he left the club and joined National League rivals Bromley.

 After spending half of the 2017–18 season at Bromley, Williams re-signed for Torquay United on 26 January 2018.

 In June 2019, Williams joined Weymouth.
 In May 2020, he joined Southern Football League Division One South side AFC Totton and subsequently joined divisional rivals Lymington Town on a one-month loan deal in January 2022.

 In May 2022, Williams was forced to play as an emergency goalkeeper for AFC Totton due to injuries in the squad.
 He kept a clean sheet in a 3–0 win over Folland Sports to win the Southampton Senior Cup at St Mary's Stadium in his 100th appearance for the club.

 In November 2022, Williams joined Gosport Borough.
 In June 2023, Williams joined Bashley ahead of the new season.
 In March 2024, he spent time at Wessex League side AFC Portchester.

 In July 2025, Williams joined Wessex League Premier Division side AFC Stoneham.

+In July 2026, Williams joined Wessex League One Division side Hedge End Rangers.
+He made his debut on 15th August 2026 coming on as a second half substitute in a 3-1 win against Lymington Town.